AriFordsham/GHCWiki/commentary/compiler/type-checker.md

 Expressions are type checked by [compiler/GHC/Tc/Gen/Expr.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/GHC/Tc/Gen/Expr.hs).

 Usage occurences of identifiers are processed by the function tcId whose main purpose is to [instantiate overloaded identifiers](commentary/compiler/type-checker#handling-of-dictionaries-and-method-instances).
-It essentially calls `TcInst.instOverloadedFun` once for each universally quantified set of type constraints.
+It essentially calls `GHC.Tc.TyCl.Instance.instOverloadedFun` once for each universally quantified set of type constraints.
 It should be noted that overloaded identifiers are replaced by new names that are first defined in the LIE (Local Instance Environment?) and later promoted into top-level bindings.

 ### Handling of Dictionaries and Method Instances